 The Credit Agreement contains certain customary negative covenants, which include limitations on mergers and acquisitions, the sale of assets, liens, guarantees, investments, loans, capital expenditures, dividends, indebtedness, changes in the nature of business, transactions with affiliates, the creation of subsidiaries, changes in fiscal year and accounting practices, changes to governing documents, compliance with certain statutes, and prepayments of certain indebtedness.
 The Credit Agreement also contains certain customary affirmative covenants (including periodic reporting obligations) and events of default, including upon a change of control.
 The Credit Agreement requires compliance with certain financial covenants providing for maintenance of specified liquidity, maintenance of a minimum fixed charge coverage ratio and/or maintenance of a maximum leverage ratio following the occurrence of certain events and/or prior to taking certain actions, all as more fully described in the Credit Agreement.
 The Company believes that the Credit Agreement provides greater financial flexibility to the Company and the Borrowers and may enhance their ability to consummate one or several larger and/or more attractive acquisitions and should provide our clients and/or potential clients with greater confidence in the Company's and the Borrowers' liquidity.
-During the three months ended October 31, 2016, the Company did not meet the criteria that would cause its financial covenants to be applicable.
-As of October 31, 2016, the Company had \$5.0 million outstanding on the PNC Bank credit facility.
-As of July 31, 2016, the Company did not have any balance outstanding on the PNC Bank credit facility.
+During the three months ended January 31, 2017, the Company did not meet the criteria that would cause its financial covenants to be applicable.
+As of January 31, 2017 and July 31, 2016, the Company did not have a balance outstanding on the PNC Bank credit facility.